-It is an advantage to start writing your thesis as early as possible.
-Produce a skeleton outline of your thesis early on.
+It is an advantage to start writing your bachelor's or master's thesis as early as possible.
+Produce a skeleton outline of your thesis early on and discuss this with the course responsible.
 As your work progresses, fill in the different chapters and subchapters with text, etc. While working on your thesis, you may experience periods of frustration when everything looks hopeless.
 At times like this, it is an advantage to be able to look at subchapters that are nearly finished.
-By focusing on the end product, your thesis, you can save valuable time and establish a good working relationship between you and your supervisor and course coordinator.
+By focusing on the end product, your thesis, you can save valuable time and establish a good working relationship between you and your supervisor at UiS/additional supervisor.